vinceimbat/vinceimbat/content/about.md

 ---
-title: "About Me"
+title: About Me
-date: "2017-03-18"
+date: 2017-03-18
-slug: "about"
 tags:

-- "seedlings"
+  - seedlings
 sr-due: 2022-08-16
 sr-interval: 3
 sr-ease: 250
 ---
 Hi.
 My name is Vince Imbat.
 I'm a writer, poet, and photographer who walks in Laguna and elsewhere in the Philippines.
 I spend most of my days thinking and contemplating about the question _"How should I live?"_

-## Subscribe to my newsletters
+# Subscribe to my newsletter

-I regularly send two newsletters:
+I regularly send one newsletter:

-- _[Lilim](tags/lilim.md)_: a bi-weekly newsletter about walking in Laguna and elsewhere in the Philippines.
 - _[Uman](tags/uman.md)_: a monthly newsletter documenting what it means to pursue philosophy, contemplation, and writing independently as a way of life.

-## What I Do
+# What I Do

 In my pursuit for answers, I study a wide variety of resources from different disciplines, cultures, and eras.
 I collect insights about the art of living and carefully and critically reflect on them.
 I write my thoughts in [atomic notes](https://notes.vinceimbat.com) and revisit them regularly through a note-writing system and practice I call [Talahardin](ttps://notes.vinceimbat.com) or "garden of notes."
 I support this practice by cultivating mindfulness, moderation, and introspection, facilitated in no small part by [long walks](/tags/walk-narratives).
 I see walking as a discipline of its own or perhaps a state of mind that creates a space for me to pause and grow my thoughts organically.